 Albert Lee Band

 Eric Clapton called Albert Lee, “The greatest guitarist in the world.”
 Known for his lightning speed playing, Albert has played with some of the biggest names in the business.
-If you saw him here last year and your jaw wasn't hanging down to your knees, then you weren't really watching.
-Albert is just plain stunning live.
+And doing that has made him equally at home in many styles of music, from blues to rock to country and beyond.
+Live, Albert is just plain stunning.

 He first came to prominence during a 1964-68 stint with British Blues and R & B stalwarts Chris Farlowe’s Thunderbirds.
 His reputation grew and he nabbed appearances on “The London Bo Diddley Sessions” for Chess and Jerry Lee Lewis’ “The London Sessions”.
 He later appeared on Don Everly's “Sunset Towers” and Jackson Browne's debut album.
 The mid seventies found him playing in the Joe Cocker Band and releasing his first solo album.
 In 1976 he replaced James Burton in Emmylou Harris' Hot Band on tour and played on her great seventies albums albums “Luxury Liner”, “Quarter Moon in a Ten Cent Town”, “Blue Kentucky Girl”, “Roses in the Snow” and “Evangeline”.
 In 1978 he joined Eric Clapton's band, where he recorded and toured for 5 years.
 All the while he found time to contribute his guitar-fire to three albums with Roseanne Cash, Dave Edmunds, Rodney Crowell, Nanci Griffith, Carlene Carter, and countless others.
 When the Everly Brothers reunited on September 23, 1983 at London’s Royal Albert Hall, Albert was on hand as guitarist and Musical Director.
 He continued in that role for over 20 years until the Brothers retired.